ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW NOVEMBER 9 2016

+Extended morphological operators  and samples added.

+Documentation updated.

 ### NEW NOVEMBER 4 2016

 Morphological operators for color images added.